FedericoAmura/login-with-name-wagmi-sdk/README.md

 A [Wagmi](https://wagmi.sh/) connector that follows [CAIP-275][],
 allowing you to add login with name into your dApp for any EMV chain.

-### Warning

-This is a work in progress and should not be used in production.
-CAIP still has not been merged into the main CAIP repository and is still in draft.
-It is likely that changes will be made.

 </div>

 # Usage